We compare what's there to find the best deals for you.

 You're now signed up.
 Great deals will soon be delivered to your inbox.

 We compare prices from hundreds of airlines so you can find the best deal for you.

 Just to throw a spanner in the works, Tenerife has two airports - Tenerife South (TFS) and Tenerife North (TFN).
-Tenerife South is perfect if you’re hitting the beach resorts of the south west, while Tenerife North is the gateway to Santa Cruz, La Laguna and Puerto de la Cruz.
+Tenerife South is perfect if you’re hitting the beach resorts of the south west such as Costa Adeje, while Tenerife North is the gateway to Santa Cruz, La Laguna and Puerto de la Cruz.
 When you book low-cost Tenerife flights, be sure that you’re flying to the right airport.
 If you don’t, you’ll end up crossing the entire island upon arrival – not the ideal start to a relaxing holiday.

 Tenerife South receives most of the cheap flights to Tenerife from the UK.
 Ryanair and Thomas Cook Airlines fly from more than a dozen UK airports, while Monarch offers cheap flights to Tenerife from Manchester, Birmingham, London Gatwick, Luton and Leeds.

 Direct flights to Tenerife South with easyJet go from Edinburgh, Newcastle, Manchester, Bristol, Gatwick and Southend, while Norwegian flies to Tenerife from Birmingham, Edinburgh, Gatwick and Manchester.

 Jet2 has cheap flights in 2017 to Tenerife from Glasgow, East Midlands, Edinburgh, Belfast, Manchester, Newcastle and Leeds.

 Use TravelSupermarket to compare flights online and you’ll also find direct flights to Tenerife with Norwegian Air International, British Airways, Thomas Cook and Iberia.